dqops/dqo/docs/reference/yaml/partitioned/column-daily-partitioned-checks.md

 ## ColumnSumAnomalyStationaryPartitionCheckSpec
-Column level check that ensures that the sum in a monitored column is within a two-tailed percentile from measurements made during the last 90 days.
+A column-level check that ensures that the sum in a monitored column is within a two-tailed percentile from measurements made during the last 90 days.